NDecision/Banzai/README.md

 <b>AddChild</b> - Adds a child to the current node and returns the same FlowComponentBuilder for the current node (not the child).
 <b>AddFlow</b> - Allows the addition of one flow as a child of the current node.
 Allows for the creation of common flows that can be added to other flows.
 <b>ForChild</b> - Changes the FlowComponentBuilder context to the specified child node.
+<b>SetShouldExecute/SetShouldExecuteAsync</b> - Allows a ShouldExecute function to be set on the fly when building a flow with flowbuilder.
 <b>Register</b> - Must be called to indicate the flow definition as been completed and to register the flow with the container.

     var flowBuilder = new FlowBuilder<object>(new AutofacFlowRegistrar(containerBuilder));